-Research facilities located in the Department of Chemical Engineering include a fully-staffed Research and Development Facility.
-Ask the manager Paul Rodriguez what they do in the Chemical Engineering Research and Development Facility, and he'll tell you "we build cool things."
+The Cain Department of Chemical Engineering has a fully-staffed research and development facility.
+Ask the manager, Paul Rodriguez, what they do and he'll tell you "we build cool things."

 Our resources include LAN with more than 120 PCs and one network administrator.

 The undergraduate student labs include teaching experiments utilizing control systems from Nation Instruments, Fisher-Rosemont, and Honeywell TPS.

 The department also has extensive experimental and diagnostic facilities in the areas of environmental processes, catalytic and solid-state surface characterization, and materials processing.